mvadari/xrpl-docs/Atomic.md

 No, because the inner transactions skip the transaction queue.
 They are already effectively processed by the queue via the outer transaction.
 Inner transactions will also be excluded from consensus for the same reason.

 ### A.9: How does this work in conjunction with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144)?
-If I give a signer list powers over the `Atomic` transaction, can it effectively run all transaction types?
+If I give a signer list powers over the `Batch` transaction, can it effectively run all transaction types?

 The answer to this question is still being investigated.
 Some potential answers:
 * All signer lists should have access to this transaction but only for the transaction types they have powers over